mythril-forge/homebrew-classes/docs/homebrew/classes/cleric/trickery.md

 ### Channel Divinity: Invoke Duplicity
 Starting at 2nd level, you can use your Channel Divinity to create an illusory duplicate of yourself.

-As an action, you create a perfect illusion of yourself that lasts for 1 hour or until it is destroyed.
+As an action, you create a perfect illusion of yourself that lasts for 1 hour.
 The illusion appears in an unoccupied space that you can see within 30 feet of you.
 As a bonus action on your turn, you can move the illusion up to 30 feet to a space you can see.
 The illusion fades if it ever leaves your sight.

 For the duration, you can cast spells as though you were in the illusion's space, but you must use your own senses.
 Additionally, when both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.